52147/Computer-Architecture/README.md

 - Hardware can be designed to add, substract, multiply, and divide these binary bit patterns.
 - if the number that is the proper result of such operations cannot be represented by these rightmost hardware bits,
 - overflow is said to have occured.
-- It's up to the programminh language, the operating system, and the program to determine what to do if overflow occurs.
+- It's up to the programming language, the operating system, and the program to determine what to do if overflow occurs.

+### sign and magnitude
 - Computer programs calculate bothe positive and negative numbers,
 - so we need a representation that distinguishes the positive from the negative.
 - The most obvious solution is to add a seperate sign, which conveniently can be represneted in a single bit,